solarwinds/appoptics-apm-node/guides/lambda-configuration.md

 ## Prerequisite

-Add the `appoptics-apm-layer` to your function
+Add the `appoptics-node` layer to your function
 - screen shots?
-- select `arn:aws:lambda:${your-function's-region}:858939916050:layer:appoptics-apm-layer`:41
+- select `arn:aws:lambda:${your-function's-region}:858939916050:layer:appoptics-node`:41
 - forwarder setup already done (where to document this - each agent?)

-choose `Specify an ARN` and select `....` - how to find/see available `appoptics-apm-layer` versions for node? where to see?
+choose `Specify an ARN` and select `....` - how to find/see available `appoptics-node` versions for node? where to see?

 ## no-code change instrumentation